Theme

 What readers may want to review

-Which skill areas are currently best covered in the repository.
+Which skill areas are currently most clearly covered in the repository.

 How the skill format fits your own agent setup and execution environment.